Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 So, whenever a 2-6 appears, a player adds one to the running count.
 For 7-9, he does nothing – the value is zero.
 And when a 10-Ace appears, he takes away one.
 If the running count increases, the deck favours the player.
 When negative, it favours the house or casino.

 This is all well and good with single-deck games.
 But with multiple decks, the running count only starts to tell nearer the end of the shoe.
 Therefore, to get an accurate count, a player will divide the running count by the number of decks remaining.
-And that's largely the gist of it!
+And that's essentially the gist of it!

 Does card counting lower the House Edge?